How to Buy a Used Car with Confidence [Free Checklist]

 If you already know that you’re in the market for a used car, you’re not alone.
-Pre-owned vehicle sales are usually about double the sales of new cars in any given year.
-In 2021 it almost tripled, with consumers spending $15 million on new cars, and over $40 million on used cars.1
+Pre-owned vehicle sales are usually about double the sales of new cars in any given year, but in 2022 the number of used car sales decreased by about 4 million, perhaps because of the records hit in the previous year.1

 It's clear that many Americans are eager to shop pre-owned, but how do we know we’re getting the best deal on a used car?
 Behold: this used car checklist.
 Follow it and have peace of mind that you haven’t missed anything as you review your options.
-Plus, it could help you find the answer to weighing the pros and cons of "what car should I buy?"
+Plus, it could help you find the answer to "New vs. Used: What car should I buy?"

-Follow steps 1-7 to walk through how to buy a used car confidently.
-Feel free to download, print, and fill out this used car checklist as you go car shopping at different dealerships.
+Follow the steps below to walk through how to buy a used car confidently.
+Feel free to download, print, and fill out this used car checklist as you go car shopping, too.

 Used Car Checklist #1: Verify all Service Records

 A huge part in questioning how to buy a used car the right way is making sure that you know the car's history.
 Ask the dealer to print out the vehicle history to see all service records:

 - Oil and filter changes.

 - Tire purchases.